commitdev/zero/README.md

 ```

 ### zero create

-The `create` command renders the infrastructure modules you've configured into your project folder and pushed your code to GitHub
+The `zero create` command renders the infrastructure modules you've configured into your project folder and pushed your code to GitHub.

 ```shell
 # Template the selected modules and configuration specified in zero-project.yml and push to repository.